 Hiring the right captain for your boat can be difficult.
-Captains come with a wide variety of expertise, certifications, and qualifications.
-In this article we'll explore some of the common challenges boat owners face when choosing a captain and help you find the right captain for your boat.
+Captains come with a wide range of expertise, certifications, and qualifications.
+In this article we'll explore some of the common challenges boat owners face when hiring a captain and just how much it costs to hire the right captain for your boat.

 A Captain For ______

-First and foremost to hiring the right captain for your boat is deciding why you need a captain.
+The first step in hiring the right captain for your boat is deciding why you need a captain.
 A boat captain is an experienced professional that you are paying to bring their knowledge and expertise aboard your boat.
-Many captains offer a wide variety of services that encompass most of the things boaters are look for.
-However, if you're looking for something specific like a captain that has local fishing knowledge or sailing expertise then you'll want to specify that that is what you're looking for when messaging captains on BoatEasy.
+Many captains offer a wide variety of services encompassing most of the things boaters are looking for.
+However, if you're looking for something specific like a captain that has local fishing knowledge or sailing expertise then you'll want to specify that that is what you're looking for when reaching out to captains on BoatEasy.

 Boat Captains For Training

 Whether you're a new boat owner or an experienced skipper yourself, we can all benefit from a little professional expertise.
 Captains that provide training services have proved to be incredibly popular on BoatEasy and for good reason - they help you, the boat owner, become more comfortable with your boat.
 Even if you're already comfortable with your boat, local knowledge from experienced captains can be invaluable.